barbarer/py4e-int/_sources/network/beautifulSoup.rst

 Getting text from a tag
 =========================
 Some tags have text like a paragraph tag or a span tag.
 You can use ``tagName.text`` to get the text.
-You can also find a tag with a particular class.
+You can also find a tag with a particular CSS class.

 .. activecode:: bs_get_text_with_class
     :language: python3